Palespyder/ProgrammingBrain/README.md

-# ProgrammingBrain
+# Programming Brain

 A List of educational products I have worked on to better understand different programming languages.
+I am calling it my Programming Brain because it is the digital dump of all of my learning projects.
+It's all free to use as you see fit, though I am not sure how useful it will be to anyone else.

 ## Python
 - ### API